gmadhu89/academic-projects/Machine-Learning/isomap/README.md

 I have constructed an ISOMAP using Euclidean distance and Manhattan distance metrics.
 Finally, the results of ISOMAP are compared against PCA and evaluated.

-ISOMP.html - Contains results of ISOMAP implementation.
+ISOMP.pdf - Contains results of ISOMAP implementation.

 **Source code will be provided upon request**.